Thursday, July 31, 2025

 !!!
 (June 6th) I think I finally figured out how to fix the timing of the 3-turn.
 I was rising at the end of the 4 count double bend.
 The new coach suggested to stay low, but you have to rise to push into the 3-turn.
 I watched some videos of the dance and it looks that both the rise in the middle of the 4 count, and at the end of 4 count are very quick, not a full beat, so the rise is AFTER the 4 count double bend edge, and it IS the push into the 3 turn.
 With this approach the 3-turn seems to be on time.
 I think I was adding almost 2 beats there... one to finish the 4 count lobe and one to push into the 3-turn.
 If this is figured out, fingers crossed, I still need to make everything a little quicker to match the required tempo.

-3rd week of May
+3rd week of May - New Dance Coach

 I expect to be tired and hurting when I start skating after a break, but last week I was more tired than I expected.
 Through past experience I’ve realized is better to skate shorter sessions so I don't get the muscles so tired that they would need a week to recover.
 I skated short sessions, and still... tired.